 After 5pm there are various free public car parks throughout the National Triangle.
 There is also parking at each of the participating National Attractions.
 On weekdays and weekends the public car parks within the National Triangle will operate under normal conditions.

 Due to traffic congestion during the event it is recommended that patrons avoid parking in the National Library of Australia carparks.
-Please note the large car park at Questacon will not be accessible from 5pm onwards.
+Please note the large car park at Questacon is reserved for Accessible Permit holders only and is subject to availability.

-Existing taxi ranks on Parkes Place East and West will operate as normal.
+Existing taxi ranks on Parkes Place East and West will operate as normal for taxi’s and uber pickups and drop-offs.

 • King Edward Terrace closed between Parkes Place East and Parkes Place West